roryogorman/Crafts-by-Ainhoa/README.md

     - b.
 A bilingual option for the page - to toggle the language between English & Spanish.
 This is done at the owner's request due to nationality and the desire to market in Spain.
 For the purposes of MS1, while the toggle option is there, the language of the site will be in English only.
     - c.
 Links to the other pages in the site i.e. 'Gallery' and 'Shop'.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - d.
 A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
-#### Headline Section:
+#### Hero Image Section:
-- The Headline Section contains a Hero Image which will be a stock image of craftwork materials - wool & yarn.
-I feel that this is appropriate for the site and gives the viewer a visual of what this site is about.
-A headline overlaying on this gives the name of the site.
+- The Headline Section contains a Hero Image which will be a stock image of crochet work.
+In consultation with the subject owner of the site, she feels that this reflects how she crafts.
 #### About Me Section:
 - This section has a brief introduction to the owner of the site, a background & also outlines her products.
 A 'Shop Now' button will sit here linking through to the Shop page
 #### The Footer Section: